MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/troubleshoot-replication.md

 Q: How can I open replica cluster in another region for writes?
 A: You can promote your replica cluster to become a read-write one at any time.
 Promoting replica cluster in region B sets its ex-primary cluster in region A to read-only mode and makes ex-primary cluster a replica cluster for the promoted replica.
-You can initiate promotion from the replica cluser properties in Azure portal.
+You can initiate promotion from the replica cluster properties in Azure portal.
 Select 'Promote' on the 'Global distribution' page in replica cluster's properties and confirm promotion.
 During promotion global read-write string is updated to point to the promoted replica once it is open for write operations.

 ## Next steps